 In connection with the consummation of the Business Combination, we and the PIPE Investors entered into a registration rights agreement (the "PIPE Registration Rights Agreement"), pursuant to which we agreed to prepare and file with the SEC, no later than five business days after the closing date of the Business Combination, a registration statement on Form S-1 under the Securities Act, covering the resale of all of the shares of common stock issuable upon conversion or exercise of the PIPE Shares and the PIPE Warrants issued pursuant to the PIPE Subscription Agreement and the PIPE Warrants.
 We are further required to use our best efforts to cause such initial registration statement (and additional registration statements required to be filed under the PIPE Registration Rights Agreement), to be declared effective by the SEC as soon as practicable after filing, but in no event later than 20 calendar days thereafter (or, 45 calendar days thereafter in the event of a "full review" by the SEC).
-In addition, pursuant to the terms of the PIPE Registration Rights Agreement and subject to certain requirements and customary conditions, including with regard to certain demand rights that may be exercised, the PIPE Investors shall also have certain "piggy-back" registration rights, subject to certain requirements and customary conditions.
+In addition, pursuant to the PIPE Registration Rights Agreement and subject to certain requirements and customary conditions.
 We will bear the expenses incurred in connection with the filing of any such registration statement.